Convert Image Online Free — JPG, PNG, WebP Converter

 JPG is the most universally supported image format across all devices, browsers, and platforms.
 Convert to JPG when you need the smallest possible file size for photos and the image does not require a transparent background.
 JPG uses lossy compression — meaning it discards some pixel data to achieve smaller sizes — but at quality settings of 80 or above, the quality loss is invisible to the human eye.

-Common use cases for converting to JPG: uploading photos to social media (Instagram, Facebook, Twitter), sending images by email, submitting photos to websites that require JPG specifically, or reducing the file size of PNG photos that don't need transparency.
-If you want to reduce file size further after converting, use the image compressor to squeeze out an additional 40–80% reduction.
+Common use cases: uploading photos to social media (Instagram, Facebook, Twitter), sending images by email, submitting photos to websites that require JPG specifically, or reducing the file size of PNG photos that don't need transparency.
+If you want to reduce file size further after converting, compress the image to squeeze out an additional 40–80% reduction.

 When to Convert to PNG